itsmama22-ctrl/iFixGuide/content/posts/app-issues/iphone-keyboard-not-working.md

 ---
-title: iPhone Keyboard Not Working?
-10 Fixes for Typing Problems
+title: "iPhone Keyboard Not Working?
+10 Fixes for Typing Problems"
-description: >-
-  Is your iPhone keyboard not appearing, typing wrong letters, or lagging?
-Fix all keyboard issues with our troubleshooting guide.
+description: "Is your iPhone keyboard not appearing, typing wrong letters, or lagging?
+Fix all keyboard issues with our troubleshooting guide."
-date: '2025-11-22'
+date: "2025-11-22"
-publishDate: '2025-10-19'
+publishDate: "2025-11-22"
-keywords:
-  - iPhone keyboard not working
-  - keyboard won't appear
-  - typing problems iPhone
-  - keyboard lagging
-  - fix iPhone keyboard
+keywords: ["iPhone keyboard not working", "keyboard won't appear", "typing problems iPhone", "keyboard lagging", "fix iPhone keyboard"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 When iPhone keyboard stops working, you can't type messages, search, or input text.
 This guide fixes all keyboard problems.